Baking soda has got to be one of the most versatile ingredients you’ll find.

 33. Cleans Shower Stalls

-Clean and streak free shower stalls make a bathroom look 10 times better but unfortunately overtime water marks and grime build up overtime.
-These stains are very difficult to clean.
+Clean and streak-free shower stalls make a bathroom look ten times better, but unfortunately, overtime watermarks and grime will build up.
+These stains are tough to clean.

 34. Cleans Fiberglass Tubs